Day

 Tire Melt in Salmon Stream?

-On the morning of November 8, 2018, Allen Harthorn, a farmer who lives about two miles from the town of Paradise, watched a dark cloud of smoke forming in the east and began to worry about the safety of his and his neighbors’ homes.
+On the morning of November 8, 2018, Allen Harthorn, a farmer who lives near the town of Paradise, watched a dark cloud of smoke forming in the east and began to worry about the safety of his home.
 He also began to worry about some other residents of the Butte Creek watershed—the largest run of naturally spawned spring Chinook in California.
-The fire missed Harthorn’s home, but grew into the deadliest wildfire in California...

 Read More